 Message from the Executive Director:

-Welcome to the Manhattan Staten Island (MSI) AHEC.
-The programs and services of the MSI AHEC are designed to meet the needs of various groups entering, or already a part of the health care system.
-As Executive Director of the MSI AHEC, I encourage students to use the information here to support your efforts to pursue the health professions of your choice.
-I encourage parents to use this site to increase your resources to assist your children in achieving their health career goals, and I encourage health professionals and health care providers to join us in providing opportunities for underrepresented individuals to experience and learn the health care industry.
+I encourage students to use the information here as you pursue the health profession of your choice.
+I encourage parents to use this website to identify resources that will assist your children in achieving their career goals, and I encourage professionals in all areas of health care and experience to join us in providing opportunities for underrepresented individuals to experience and learn from the health care industry.

 Mary J. Mitchell

 The Manhattan Staten Island Area Health Education Center (MSI AHEC) was incorporated in May, 2004 to address health care disparities through increased workforce diversity, and improve access to health care by providing education services particularly for medically underserved communities.
 The MSI AHEC is part of both a national program, with centers in 46 states, and a New York statewide system, developed in 1998, with four regions designed to support nine centers throughout the state.
 New York’s ninth and newest AHEC is located in the heart of Harlem and serves the counties of New York (Manhattan) and Richmond (Staten Island).